 As an employer, your goal isn’t just to promote your organization’s products or services–you also need to promote your organization as a desirable workplace.
 After all, recruiting and retaining top talent is essential for growing your business.

 What does it mean to be an employer of choice?
 Highly sought-after organizations where employees are excited to come to work are called employers of choice.
 Becoming an employer of choice means creating a positive work environment, building an outstanding brand, and crafting a fun and productive culture.

 Any employer–even a small one–can become an employer of choice by creating a strong culture and employee experience.

-Any employer—even a small one—can become an employer of choice.
-In this article, we’ll cover five ways your organization can finetune your brand, culture, and recruiting strategies to attract and retain the best staff at the lowest cost.
+This article covers five ways your organization can become an employer of choice by finetuning your brand, culture, and recruiting strategies to attract and retain the best potential employees.

 1. Define your ideal employee

-In short—create a vision for what you want your workforce to look like, then hire the people who can bring that vision to life.
+In short, create a vision for what you want your workforce to look like, then hire the people who can bring that vision to life.